NataliaMedeiros/Binary_tree/README.md

 #### Linked list representation:
 For this kind of representation is used the double linked list, so ww can point to the right and left children of a binary tree node.
 NULL is given to the the pointer where there ar eno children connected.

+## Implementation of a binary tree
+The binary tree is implemented using a struct.
+Where each node contains 3 elemnents the data, the pointer to the right node and the pointer to the left pointer.
+The pointer will pointer NULL if it there's no children.